coffeedoc/codo/README.md

 * [JsDoc](https://github.com/micmath/jsdoc) an automatic documentation generator for JavaScript.
 * [Dox](https://github.com/visionmedia/dox) JavaScript documentation generator for node using markdown and jsdoc.

+#### Open Commit Bit

+Guard has an open commit bit policy: Anyone with an accepted pull request gets added as a repository collaborator.
+Please try to follow these simple rules:

+* Commit directly onto the master branch only for typos, improvements to the readme and documentation (please add `[ci skip]` to the commit message).
+* Create a feature branch and open a pull-request early for any new features to get feedback.
+* Make sure you adhere to the general pull request rules above.

 ## Author

 * [Michael Kessler](https://github.com/netzpirat) ([@netzpirat](http://twitter.com/#!/netzpirat), [mksoft.ch](https://mksoft.ch))